gabotechs/dynarust/README.md

 # Transactions

-Dynarust's api is very focused on transaction ergonomics, and offers a way or doing transactional operations almost as if they were just normal operations
+Dynarust's api is focused on transaction ergonomics, and offers a way or doing transactional operations almost as if they were just normal operations:

 ```rust
 // Spawn a local dynamo: `docker run -p 8000:8000 amazon/dynamodb-local`